RyanTomich/LightCode/docs/index.md

 [^2]: This is based roughly on the [NVIDIA H100](https://resources.nvidia.com/en-us-tensor-core).
 To learn more about some of the basic terminology, check out the [GPU Glossary](https://modal.com/gpu-glossary)

 [^3]: In this case, 73 out of 73 possible photonic operations were selected.
-This indicates that:
-The model has 73 total operations that can be computed by a photonic processor (matrix multiplication).
+This indicates that:The model has 73 total operations that can be computed by a photonic processor (matrix multiplication).
 When optimizing for time, the graph search algorithm determined that all 73 operations should be computed using photonics.
 If the selection ratio were lower (e.g., 25/73), it would imply that only a subset of operations would benefit from being executed on photonic hardware, likely due to differences in operation sizes (e.g., larger matrix multiplications).

 [^4]: Parallels can be drawn to [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) and the [group Steiner tree problem](https://www.cs.jhu.edu/~mdinitz/classes/ApproxAlgorithms/Spring2019/Lectures/lecture13.pdf) with stacks being the groups. with the main difference being that the hypergraph is directed.